alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MPParallaxView](https://github.com/DroidsOnRoids/MPParallaxView) - Apple TV Parallax effect in Swift.
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.
+* [Smile-Lock](https://github.com/liu044100/Smile-Lock) - A library for make a beautiful Passcode Lock View.
 * [SVGSpriteView](https://github.com/rondinellimorais/SVGSpriteView) - Subclass of UIView where is possible render SVG Sprites.
 * [TB_CustomUIElement](https://github.com/ariok/TB_CustomUIElement) - Implementing custom UI elements with IBDesignable.
 Enjoy the full [tutorial](http://www.thinkandbuild.it/building-custom-ui-element-with-ibdesignable)
 * [Twinkle](https://github.com/piemonte/Twinkle) - Twinkle is a Swift and easy way to make any UIView in your iOS app twinkle.